-Fig. 1.
-(A) The bicycle model consists of two interconnected frames, B and H, connected to two wheels, R and F. The model has a total of 25 geometry and mass-distribution parameters.
-Central here are the rotary inertia I{yy} of the front wheel, the steer axis angle ("rake") λ_s , and the trail distance c (positive if contact is behind the steer axis).
+Figure 1: (A) The bicycle model consists of two interconnected frames B and H connected to two wheels R and F. The model has a total of 25 geometry and massdistribution parameters.
+Central here are the rotary inertia $I{yy}$ of the front wheel, the steer axis angle ('rake') $\lambda_s$ and the trail distance c (positive if contact is behind the steer axis).
 Depending on the parameter values, as well as gravity g and forward speed v, this bicycle can be self-stable or not.
-(B) A theoretical TMS bicycle is a special case.
-It is described with only nine free parameters (eight plus trail).
-The wheels have no net rotary inertia and thus function effectively as ice skates.
+(B) A theoretical two-mass-skate (TMS) bicycle is a special case described with only 9 free parameters (8 + trail).
+The wheels function effectively as ice-skates.
 The two frames each have a single point mass and no mass moments of inertia.
-A heavy point mass on the rear skate at the ground contact point can prevent the bicycle from tipping over forward; because it has no effect on the linearized dynamics, it is not shown.
-Even with negative trail (c < 0; inset), this non-gyroscopic bicycle can be self-stable.
+A heavy point mass on the rear frame at the rear skate ground contact point can prevent the bicycle from tipping over frontward; because it has no effect on the linearized dynamics it is not shown.
+Even with negative trail (c < 0, see inset) this non-gyroscopic bicycle can be self-stable.